Postcolonial international relations: Transnationalism

 Modern global relations are built on the structure of capitalism, which continues patterns of colonialism through domination socially, politically, and culturally.
-In global capitalism, transnational corporations have decentered the nation-state as the bearers of economic power (Dirlik, 350).
-Central to global capitalism as well is an international division of labour and the globalization of the processes of production.
+In global capitalism, transnational corporations have de-centered the nation-state as the bearers of economic power (Dirlik, 350).
+Central to global capitalism as well is an international division of labor and the globalization of the processes of production.
 This transnationalization of power has resulted in processes both of fragmentation and unity of nations under global capitalism.
 Despite Europe and the United States experiencing declining power in the world economy as nation-states, they continue to maintain domination through the hegemonic capitalist culture which is based on Eurocentric values.
 Eurocentrism can be attributed to capitalism, as it was the foundation of Europe's power and the motivating force for their exploits in globalization.
 On the other hand, fragmentation can be observed in the creation of supranational organizations like the European Economic Community or North American Free Trade Zone, as well as cultural fragmentation seen in multiculturalism.
 The decline of the nation-state in place of cosmopolitanism and multiculturalism has created a tension between globalization and postcolonialism.
 Postcolonial critics have labelled the multiculturalism espoused by global capitalism as illusionary, arguing that it is in fact Western cultural hegemony in disguise.

-Notable Scholars
+Notable scholars

 Frantz Fanon

-Frantz Omar Fanon, also known as Ibrahim Frantz Fanon, was a Martinican-born French West Indian political philosopher and psychiatrist.
+Frantz Fanon, also known as Ibrahim Frantz Fanon, was a Martinican-born French West Indian political philosopher and psychiatrist.
 Having studied under fellow Martinican intellectual, Aimé Césaire, who coined the term, négritude, and likewise was the founder of the Négritude movement, as a young man, Fanon's early intellectual ideas were in large part shaped by those of his mentor.
 In addition to the intellectual ideas of his mentor, Fanon's work was also in large part shaped by his personal experiences with white European racism under colonialism.

 Following the surrender of France to Germany in 1940 during the Second World War and the subsequent establishment of the collaborationist regime of Vichy France, Fanon's native Martinique fell under the occupation of the Vichy French navy.
 Fanon grew disgusted with the oppressive regime of the occupation, describing the soldiers of the Vichy French occupiers as having shed their masks and behaving like proper, "authentic racists."
 Upon successfully joining the army of Free France, Fanon was dispatched to the North African theatre war and later Metropolitan France itself.
 His period of military service led to experience even greater racism, which only further disgusted him.
 Upon his return to Martinique at the end of the war in 1945, Fanon assisted his former mentor, Césaire, in his bid as a parliamentary delegate of the French Communist Party from Martinique to the National Assembly of French Fourth Republic in Paris.
 Thereafter, Fanon left for France to study psychiatry and medicine in Lyon.